-The Cub Scout advancement plan provides fun for the boys, gives them a sense of personal achievement as they earn badges, and strengthens family understanding as adult family members work with boys on advancement projects.
+The Cub Scout advancement plan provides fun for the cubs, gives them a sense of personal achievement as they earn badges, and strengthens family understanding as adult family members work with cubs on advancement projects.

 - Boy Scout Advancement

-The Boy Scout advancement plan allows the Scout to plan and progress at his own pace.
-The Boy Scout is rewarded for each achievement, which helps him gain self-confidence, grow in self-reliance and in the ability to help others.
+The Scout advancement plan allows the Scout to plan and progress at his own pace.
+The Scout is rewarded for each achievement, which helps them gain self-confidence, grow in self-reliance and in the ability to help others.

 - Venturing Advancement

 The Venturing program’s strength is its ability to meet the interests of all its members.
 Venturers typically have many interests or would like to have more.
 Because of that desire, and to provide a pathway to many different experiences, the Venturing awards program is offered.

 Click here for information on Exploring awards.